precice/precice.github.io/content/docs/docs-meta/overview.md

   product: Documentation
   folders:
   - title: Configuration
+    output: web, pdf
     folderitems:
     - title: Basics
       url: /configuration-introduction.html
+      output: web, pdf
       subfolders:
       - title: Coupling scheme
+        output: web, pdf
         subfolderitems:
         - title: Overview
           url: /configuration-coupling.html
+          output: web, pdf
 ```

 The `url` of each entry must match the rendered page URL.
+The `output` field
+controls whether the entry appears on the website, in the compiled offline PDF
+(`web, pdf`), or only on the website (`web`).
+For details on PDF target
-Keep the established
+filtering, see [Publish to PDF](/docs-meta-publish-to-pdf.html).
+Keep the
-`.html` URLs when moving an existing page, and use an alias when a page URL must
+established `.html` URLs when moving an existing page, and use an alias when a
-change.
+page URL must change.

 ### Where to save files